partofthestars/PPGI-Toolbox/README.md

 Beside from being able to estimate vitality parameters like heart rate and respiration, the functional survey of wounds as well as quantiﬁcation of allergic skin reaction are further topics of discovered employments of skin blood perfusion analysis.
 Recently, prediction of emotional states, stress, fatigue and sickness became interesting new achievements in this area, pushing the focus of this technology further towards human-machine interaction.
-In contrast to the genuine medical use-case of the technology, in computer vision and human-machine inter- action we can’t expect any cooperative behavior of the user without introducing lack of convenience and a reduction of the general user acceptance.
+In contrast to the genuine medical use-case of the technology, in computer vision and human-machine interaction we can’t expect any cooperative behavior of the user without introducing lack of convenience and a reduction of the general user acceptance.
 Further, beyond any well tempered clinical and laboratory like scenarios, the majority application will face strong challenging environmental changes and differences much more quite common.
 Thus, there’s an emerging demand to produce better features and models signiﬁcant more robust to nuisance factors, still